isomerpages/govtech-stp/_reciprocal-green-lane/00-rgl-overview.md

   </table>
   *Applies only to travellers from Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin, Zhejiang

+Singapore residents who wish to travel to an RGL counterpart country/region via the RGL, may click <a href="https://safetravel.ica.gov.sg/rgl/visiting-rgl-counterparts">here</a> instead.

 ## RGL Suspension Notices for Germany, Indonesia, Malaysia, Japan and Republic of Korea

 <table>